aws-samples/minimum-viable-dataspace-for-catenax/README.md

 # Minimum Viable Dataspace for Catena-X on AWS

-In October 2023, the Catena-X Automotive Network was productively launched.
-[Catena-X](https://catena-x.net/) aims to create greater transparency by building a trustworthy, collaborative, open and secure data ecosystem for the automotive industry.
-[AWS joined Catena-X](https://aws.amazon.com/blogs/industries/aws-joins-catena-x/) as a member in January 2023.
+The Catena-X Automotive Network e.V. ([Catena-X](https://catena-x.net/) supports the automotive industry’s transition from peer-to-peer data exchange to an interoperable, transparent network leveraging open standards and industry collaboration.
+Catena-X is an automotive consortium formed by European automakers and their suppliers focused on creating an automotive-specific “data space”, i.e. a space for decentralized data sharing.
+The Catena-X data space is designed to improve information flow across the automotive value chain.
+Catena-X promotes a federated architecture, similar to data a mesh, where providers retain data control and sovereignty, sharing only metadata through a decentralized catalog.
+Data exchange via Catena-X occurs directly between partners, adhering to usage policies that are contractually agreed on.

 This sample extends Catena-X' [Tractus-X MXD implementation](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd) to deploy a single-command Minimum Viable Dataspace (MVD) for Catena-X on AWS.
-For users, this serves as a starting point for experimentation around Catena-X onboarding, implementation against the Eclipse Dataspace Components' (EDC) API and realization of initial use cases. **This repository provides a reference implementation for Catena-X release [24.03](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2403---2024-03-08) on AWS.**
+For users, this serves as a starting point for experimentation on Catena-X onboarding, implementation against the Eclipse Dataspace Components' (EDC) APIs and testing of initial use cases. **This branch provides a reference implementation for Catena-X release [24.03](https://github.com/eclipse-tractusx/tractus-x-release/blob/main/CHANGELOG.md#2403---2024-03-08) on AWS.**

 ## Architecture